claw-project/organization-goverance/README.md

 Repository** rules.

 #### Change in the rules
-The current organization rules can be change if 2/3 of the lead maintainers and administrators agree on the change.
+The current organization rules can be change if all the **claw-project** adminitrators agree.